MicrosoftDocs/Devices-docs/surface/surface-pro-arm-app-management.md

 Autopilot deployment has several advantages: It allows you to use the factory-provisioned operating system, streamlined for zero-touch deployment, to include pre-installation of [Microsoft 365 Apps for enterprise](https://www.microsoft.com/microsoft-365/enterprise/microsoft-365-apps-for-enterprise).
 Organizations already using modern management, security, and productivity solutions are well-positioned to take advantage of the unique performance features in Surface Pro 9 with 5G and Surface Pro X. Customers using modernized [line of business apps](/microsoft-store/working-with-line-of-business-apps), [Microsoft Store (UWP) apps](/windows/uwp/get-started/universal-application-platform-guide), or remote desktop solutions also stand to benefit.

-### Image-based deployment considerations
+### Image-based deployment now supported

-Microsoft Deployment Toolkit (MDT) and Microsoft Endpoint Configuration Manager do not support image-based Operating System Deployment (OSD) for Surface Pro 9 with 5G or Surface Pro X. Customers relying on image-based deployment should consider Surface Pro 9 while evaluating the right time to transition to modern deployment solutions.
+ Image-based Operating System Deployment (OSD) is now [supported via Endpoint Configuration Manager]([supports Operating System Deployment](/mem/configmgr/core/plan-design/changes/whats-new-in-version-2403#support-for-arm-64-operating-system-deployment)) for Windows 11 on Surface Pro 9 with 5G.

 ### Manage firmware with UEFI Configurator and SEMM